madeline-scyphers/Procyon-Wiki/docs/Factions/index.md

 # [[./Draxler's Raiders|Draxler's Raiders]]

 Fierce individualistic pirates who specialize in disabling ships before boarding.
-Mostly found in [[../Procyon/Iota/index|Iota]] and [[Brekk|Brekk]].
+Mostly found in [[../Procyon/Iota/index|Iota]] and [[../../Brekk|Brekk]].

 ---

 # [[./Dyrinek Gang|Dyrinek Gang]]

 Mostly young, disenfranchised xenos who have turned to crime and found strength and solidarity with each other.
-Based on [[Warren|Warren]] but looking to expand wherever there are other like-minded folks.
+Based on [[../../Warren|Warren]] but looking to expand wherever there are other like-minded folks.

 ---